efxtv/updogfx/README.md

 # Updog Termux / Linux

-Now updog is supported in Termux (termux updog).
-We developed updogfx to be compatible with Termux, requiring minimal resources.
-It serves as a replacement for Python's `SimpleHTTPServer`.
-Updogfx facilitates uploading and downloading via HTTP/S with the help of an Android browser.
+Updogfx (termux / Linux) is a replacement for Python's `SimpleHTTPServer`.
+It allows uploading and downloading via HTTP/S, can set ad hoc SSL certificates and use http basic auth.
+Inspired by updog.

 [JOIN us on Telegram](https://t.me/LinuxClassesEFXTv)